 Revised as needed by Diocesan Council.
 This PDF is based on the September 2020 resolution which remains in effect through at least September 2021.

 This chart compares priest salaries in the Diocese of Georgia by Sunday Attendance and budget size.
-See also the Full-time assisting priest salary survey 2020 for full-time priests in an assisting role.
+See also the Full-time assisting priest salary survey 2022 for full-time priests in an assisting role.
 For comparison, the archived surveys can be found here:

 - Full-time priest salary survey 2019